sentrysoftware/metricshub/hws-otel-collector/src/site/markdown/alerts.md

 ## Overview

-An alert is a notification that a hardware problem has occurred, such as a critical low speed on a fan that leads to a high CPU temperature.
+An alert is a notification that a hardware problem has occurred, such as a critical low speed on a fan leading to an increase in CPU temperature.

-**${project.name}** defines a set of trigger conditions used to emit alerts when failures are detected.
+**${project.name}** defines a set of conditions that trigger alerts when failures are detected.
 These alerts are sent as OpenTelemetry `logs` from the **Hardware Sentry Agent**'s internal `OTLP Exporter` to the **OpenTelemetry Collector**'s internal `OTLP Receiver`.

 ## Alert Content

 **${project.name}**'s alert reports the following information:

 - The host's Fully Qualified Domain Name.
 - The resource's attributes.
 - The faulty component with its identifying information (Serial Number, Model, Manufacturer, Bios Version, Driver Version, Physical Address).
 - The parent dependency and its identifying information.
-- The alert severity (INFO, WARN, ALARM).
+- The alert severity (WARN, ALARM).
 - The alert rule.
 - The date at which the alert is triggered.
 - The metric that triggered the alert.